canonical/snapd/docs/autoupdate.md

     echo 'config: {ubuntu-core: {autoupdate: on}}' | sudo snappy config ubuntu-core

-Every time the timer triggers it will try to update the whole system;
+Every time autoupdate triggers it will try to update the whole system;
-if an `ubuntu-core` update is available the system will automatically reboot, although a message is printed to console with instructions on how to abort the reboot, in case you are logged in.
+if an `ubuntu-core` update is available the system will automatically reboot, although a message is printed to console with instructions on how to abort the reboot, in case you are logged in at the time.

 ## Implementation details